Your Life is in Your Hands

 Refrain from eating smoked, fried or preserved foods.

-Avoid exposure to carcinogenic materials such as: asbestos or radon and take the recommended precautions.
+Avoid exposure to carcinogenic materials such as: Asbestos or radon and take recommended precautions.
 It is important to follow the recommended safety rules when using materials that may be carcinogenic.

 Get the Hepatitis B vaccine, which may reduce the risk of developing liver cancer, and get the cervical cancer vaccine which may become a standard vaccination provided by healthcare funds.